Showing 74 items

 Administrative record, Melbourne & Metropolitan Tramways Board (MMTB), "Supt running sheds daily return", 1925

-... details of the weather, traffic conditions, depot tram cars... details of the weather, traffic conditions, depot tram cars ...Administrative record - "Superintendent electric running sheds' daily return" for MMTB dated 4/5/1925 - form 71.
+... details of the weather, traffic conditions, depot tram cars... of the weather, traffic conditions, depot tram cars - bogie and single ...Administrative record - "Superintendent electric running sheds' daily return" for MMTB dated 4/5/1925 - form 71.
 Give details of the weather, traffic conditions, depot tram cars - bogie and single truckers Lists 1 car taken out of service - defective or accidents, provides detail of the status of fire services at depots, and watchmen's tell tales.
 Would have been compiled from individual depot reports.
 The rear of the sheet has been used to prepare a report by K L Mackenzie on applicants for the Compressed Gas Plant attendant at Clifton Hill depot.
 The Compressed Gas plant was part of the equipment installed to provide gas for the buses during the early stage of the Second World War.
 Names listed are: Hence, Wrigly, Maynard, Fay, Coates, Stephens, Lyons, and Langton.
 See item 7521, 7516 and 7518 for similar reports.
 Yields information the mmtb cable tram allocation and events at electric tram running sheds - 1925 and the compressed gas system attendants.Completed preprinted foolscap form with typed information and hand writing on the rear.tramways, trams, mmtb, depots, daily reports, cable trams, clifton hill, compressed gas, buses -

 National Wool Museum